SketchStrap/SketchStrap/README.md

 #### Hierarchy of elements
 We build groups as containers to imitate actual Bootstrap hierarchy.

+### Copyright and license
+Copyright 2018 Jazzy Innovations.
+Resources released under the MIT license.
+There is only one limitation you can't re-distribute the SketchStrap as stock.
+You can’t do this if you modify the SketchStrap.

 ---
 *Made with love by [Jazzy Innovations](https://jazzy.pro)*